Mortgage Rates March 2026: Should You Fix Now or Wait?

 Should I port my mortgage if I'm moving house?

-What if I lose my job during the mortgage application?
+What if I lose your job during the mortgage application?

 Related Guides